sermpezis/ai4netmon/docs/AI4NetMon_API.md

 # The AI4NetMon API

 We also provide an open API, which provides the bias scores for different IMPs of custom sets of vantage points.
-The API can be accessed at [https://ai4netmon.csd.auth.gr/api/](https://ai4netmon.csd.auth.gr/api/), and at this moment it provides the following endpoints (the API  is expected to be updaated with extra functionality)
+The API can be accessed at [https://ai4netmon.csd.auth.gr/api/](https://ai4netmon.csd.auth.gr/api/), and at this moment it provides the following endpoints (the API  is expected to be updated with extra functionality)
 - `/bias/{IMP}`
 - `/asn/{ASN}`
 whose use and functionality is described below.